revaturelabs/uipath-automation-2/README.md

 - https://docs.uipath.com/orchestrator/docs/managing-robots-modern-folders.

-In Orchestrator create an asset **'GithubCredential'** and update with github username and password. _For further instructions see documentation link:_
+- _(optional)_ In Orchestrator create an asset **'GithubCredential'** and update with github username and password. _For further instructions see documentation link:_

 - https://docs.uipath.com/orchestrator/docs/managing-assets-in-studio

-#### Uipath Extension for Edge

-- Make sure you have the UiPath Web automation extension enabled on your Microsoft Edge browser.
-- To do this simply navigate to the extensions page on Edge, click 'Get extensions for Microsoft Edge'
-- This will allow the automation to interact with the Edge browser
-- Enable popups on Microsoft edge
+- _(optional)_ In Orchestrator create an asset **'GoogleCredential'** and update with google account username and password. _For further instructions see documentation link:_

 ### Usage

-### Contributors

-### License